The People Flying During The Pandemic And How Airlines Are Trying To Protect Them

 "Like I'm in a Twilight Zone episode"

 On a recent day at O'Hare, passengers arrive free of traffic jams, with none of the usual chaos at the curb.
 Inside the terminal, there are no mobs of people dragging roller bags while they try to figure out which interminable line to get into.
-It's just a sea of empty check-in kiosks and counters, with a dozen or so airline and airport employees milling about, no passengers to assist.
+It's just a sea of empty check-in kiosks and counters, with a dozen or so airline and airport employees milling about, with no passengers to assist.

-There are so few people in the airport, social distancing is easy.
+With so few people in the airport, social distancing is easy.
 Normally packed gate areas have scores of empty seats.
-There are no lines to worry about, and if there were, tape on the floors mark how to space six feet apart.
+There are no lines to worry about, and if there were, tape on the floors mark how to space 6 feet apart.

 It's eerily quiet in the terminal, the normal frantic bustle replaced by an unsettling calm.

-"I feel like I'm in a Twilight Zone episode, kinda, it's like, super eerie" said 21-year-old Quinn Scannell, who was living in Madagascar but had to leave as the borders there closed.
+"I feel like I'm in a Twilight Zone episode, kinda.
+It's like, super-eerie" says 21-year-old Quinn Scannell, who was living in Madagascar but had to leave as the borders there closed.

 Other travelers include students who were studying abroad, people going to visit ill or anxious family members and those whose work is essential.

-Among them is Kension Edwards, 47, a medical equipment service technician from Raleigh, N.C.
+Among them is Kension Edwards, 47, a medical-equipment service technician from Raleigh, N.C.

-"What we're workin' on, it's important for lots of people, so, my way of doing my part, I guess," Edwards said.
-With no long lines and airplane middle seats blocked out, there are fewer headaches for him in traveling now.
+"What we're workin' on, it's important for lots of people, so my way of doing my part, I guess," Edwards says.
+With no long lines and with airplane middle seats blocked out, there are fewer headaches for him in traveling now.

-"It's nice having the extra room but it's still a little bit scary because I think [the coronavirus is] a little bit worse than people thought at first," he said.
+"It's nice having the extra room, but it's still a little bit scary because I think [the coronavirus is] a little bit worse than people thought at first," he says.

 "As much separation as possible"

 United is more thoroughly cleaning and disinfecting airplane interiors by using electrostatic cleaning, a process in which electrostatically charged cleaning fluids are sprayed throughout the cabins.
-The disinfectant "then begins to wrap around armrests, chairs, tables, etc, throughout the aircraft and that helps to expand our coverage when we actually spray disinfectant," Hanna said.
+The disinfectant "then begins to wrap around armrests, chairs, tables, etc. throughout the aircraft, and that helps to expand our coverage when we actually spray disinfectant," Hanna said.

-"Some people call it a fogger but it's not really a fogger," he added.
+"Some people call it a fogger, but it's not really a fogger," he added.
 "But it really covers very, very well."

 Like most airlines, United is also taking steps to create physical distancing on planes.

-"We definitely are blocking out middle seats and where we have two seats on an aisle, we're doing them alternating window, aisle, window, aisle, to drive as much separation as possible," Hanna said.
+"We definitely are blocking out middle seats, and where we have two seats on an aisle, we're doing them alternating window, aisle, window, aisle, to drive as much separation as possible," Hanna said.

-Even with middle seats blocked off, a recent flight from Los Angeles to Detroit was the most crowded plane frequent travelers like Johannes Pulst-Korenberg had seen in weeks.
+Even with middle seats blocked off, a recent Delta flight from Los Angeles to Detroit was the most crowded plane that frequent travelers like Johannes Pulst-Korenberg had seen in weeks.

-"Planes were ghost towns as of the past couple weeks that I've been traveling and now it's like a third of seats [are full]?
-A fourth?" he asked.
+"Planes were ghost towns as of the past couple weeks that I've been traveling, and now it's like a third of seats [are full]?
+A fourth?" he said.

+With airlines cutting so many flights from their schedules, some of the few flights that remain have been getting fuller in recent weeks.

-Pulst-Korenberg is a neurologist splitting his time between L.A. and Philadelphia, something he says sounded like an OK plan before COVID.
+Pulst-Korenberg is a neurologist splitting his time between LA and Philadelphia, something he says sounded like an OK plan before COVID-19.

-"And now with COVID, it's a little more awkward, although I still feel fundamentally safe because I wear a good mask and I know how to use it," he said.
+"And now with COVID, it's a little more awkward, although I still feel fundamentally safe because I wear a good mask and I know how to use it," he says.
 "I am a little concerned though.
-I definitely don't trust the average person to not fly when they're sick, and if you have the sniffles it's not going to prevent you from getting on a plane.
+I definitely don't trust the average person to not fly when they're sick, and if you have the sniffles, it's not going to prevent you from getting on a plane.

 On this flight, nobody dares to sniffle, and everyone wears a face covering.
-When a flight attendant passes out a snack pack, a strange thing happens: passengers eagerly dig past the Cheez-Its to get to the coveted Purell wipe inside.
+When a flight attendant passes out a snack pack, a strange thing happens: Passengers eagerly dig past the Cheez-Its to get to the coveted Purell wipe inside.
 Jabar Akbar has a surgical mask he picked up on the job.

-"I'm a nurse from Los Angeles, headed to Connecticut to help with the coronavirus epidemic," Akbar said.
-He's been traveling constantly since March, volunteering to work at hospitals hard-hit by COVID-19.
+"I'm a nurse from Los Angeles, headed to Connecticut to help with the coronavirus epidemic," Akbar says.
+He has been traveling constantly since March, volunteering to work at hospitals hard hit by COVID-19.

 "I want to be on the front line.
-I think that's where my skills are best served," he said.
+I think that's where my skills are best served," he says.

 Plexiglass, touchless technology and "immunity passports"